 Biobuu Limited was registered in Tanzania in 2016 after three years of research on the breeding and feeding behaviors of black soldier flies.
 The company has focused on a factory model that produces high protein chicken and fish feed as well as organic compost.
 Our model is labor intensive and perfect for Africa.
-After developing our first factory in Tanzania we are now looking to open factories all across the continent.
+After developing our first factory in Tanzania we are now looking to open factories all across the continent, with our next one opening in Kenya in May 2019.

-The Hermetia illucens or Black soldier fly (BSF) is an insect native to Tanzania that can consume as much as 70% of its own body weight in waste every day.
+The Hermetia illucens or Black soldier fly (BSF) is an insect native to Africa that can consume as much as 70% of its own body weight in waste every day.
 For every kilogram of organic waste it consumes, 50 grams of protein are produced.
-We use the BSF to recycle nurients in food waste and then dry them out as the protein content for chicken or fish feed.
+We use the larvae of this fly to recycle nutrients in food waste and become the protein content for chicken or fish feed.

 The global population is growing at unprecedented rates and is estimated to reach 9.1 billion by 2050.
 The Food and Agriculture Organization (FAO) has stated that in order to sustain such a population, world food production will need to rise by 70%.